Emergency Light Circuit Board Instruction

 4. Load sanity: sum the wattage of all lamp heads (on-board + remote).
 Compare to the unit’s 90-minute rating.

-Tip: If the unit lights on a fresh battery but won’t charge, suspect the charger section of the board.
-If it won’t transfer on outage, suspect the transfer relay or sense circuit.
+Tip: If the unit lights on a fresh battery but won’t charge, suspect the charger section of the PCB.
+If it won’t transfer on outage, suspect the transfer relay or sense circuit on the emergency light control board.

 Repair vs Replace (Decision Guide)